Follow the links below to the Office of the Registrar's website for current schedules of fees and non-resident tuition.

 - Undergraduate Degree Programs (all B.A. degree programs)

 - Graduate Professional Degree Programs (M.Arch., M.C.P., M.L.A., M.L.A.-E.P., and M.U.D.)

 - Graduate Academic Degree Programs (M.A.
 Design, M.S.
 Architecture, all Ph.D. programs)

-Students who are enrolled in concurrent degree programs will pay half of each program's tuition and the higher of the two PDSTs, if both programs have a PDST, or 80% of the PDST, if only one program has the supplemental tuition.
+Students who are enrolled in concurrent degree programs where both programs have PDST pay the higher PDST amount from the two programs, or 80% of the PDST if only one program has the supplemental tuition.

 Additional Material Costs

-Programs like the M.Arch , MLA and MCP, can involve additional costs for drafting supplies, model materials, and software.
-Please consider using the Estimated Expenditures Form in your planning for Financial Aid requests.
+- Programs like the M.Arch , MLA and MCP, can involve additional costs for drafting supplies, model materials, and software.
+You can use the Estimated Expenditures Form in your planning for Financial Aid requests.

 CED Use Fees

 Information about the College's studio, computer and printing use and fees is available here.